-This is the largest wilderness area and is located in three counties and six towns; the town of Harrietstown in Franklin County, the towns of North Elba, Keene, North

-Hudson and Newcomb in Essex County and the town of Long Lake in Hamilton County.
-It is roughly bounded on the north by Route 3, the old Haybridge Road, which runs from Cold Brook to Averyville, the Adirondack Loj property at Heart Lake, the Mount Van Hoevenberg area and Route 73 near the Cascade Lakes.
-Private land to the west of Route 73 forms the eastern boundary.
-The southern boundary is formed by privately owned lands, including the AuSable Club, Finch Pruyn, National Lead Company and the State University College of Environmental Science and Forestry's Huntington Wildlife Forest.
-This wilderness is bounded on the west by Long Lake and the Raquette River.
+This is the Park's largest Wilderness area and it is located in three counties and six Towns: the Town of Harrietstown in Franklin County, the Towns of North Elba, Keene, North Hudson and Newcomb in Essex County and the Town of Long Lake in Hamilton County.
+It is roughly bounded on the north by Route 3, the Pine Pond Road, which runs from Oseetah Lake to Averyville Road, the Adirondack Loj property at Heart Lake, the Mount Van Hoevenberg Intensive Use Area and Route 73 near the Cascade Lakes.
+Private lands to the west of Route 73 form the eastern boundary.
+The southern boundary is also formed by private lands, including the Adirondack Mountain Reserve, The Nature Conservancy, NL Industries and Huntington Wildlife Forest, managed by the State University College of Environmental Science and Forestry.
+Much of these private lands are encumbered by conservation easements held by the State or are held in trust for the People of the State of New York.
+This Wilderness is bounded on the west by Long Lake and the Raquette River.

-The topography ranges from small areas of low-lying swampland (e.g., along the Raquette and Saranac Rivers) to the highest point in New York State at the top of Mount Marcy.
+The topography ranges from small areas of low-lying wetland (e.g., along the West Branch of the Ausable, Raquette and Saranac Rivers) to the highest point in New York State at the top of Mount Marcy.
 Although there is a considerable variety of topography, it is predominantly high mountain country.

-Like the topography, the forest cover also varies from pole-size hardwoods to mature, large diameter hardwood and softwood stands to the spruce-fir of the subalpine region.
+Like the topography, the forest cover also varies.
+It ranges from young hardwoods, to mature, large diameter hardwood and softwood stands, to the spruce-fir of the subalpine region and the alpine meadows above timberline.

-Forest fires near the turn of the century were intense enough in some locations, such as the Cascade Range, to destroy both vegetation and topsoil, leaving bare rock which will require many more years for enough soil to develop to support a forest cover.
+Forest fires near the turn of the century were intense enough in some locations, such as the Cascade Range, to destroy both vegetation and topsoil, leaving bare rock.
+It will take many years for enough soil to develop to support a forest.
 However, the greater part of this area is predominantly forested with mixed hardwoods and softwoods.
 The higher elevations at and near most mountain tops have thick stands of stunted balsam with some spruce, white birch and yellow birch.

-The tops of Mount Marcy and Algonquin are above the timberline and a number of other mountain tops are at or close to timberline.
+The tops of Mount Marcy and Algonquin Peak are above the timberline and a number of other mountain tops are at, or close to, timberline.
 The subalpine and alpine vegetation on the tops of these mountains has been of interest to many people, including students of botany, ecology and zoology, as well as recreationists willing to hike to the mountain tops for superb views of the High Peaks region and close observation of unique plant associations.
 Overuse threatens the continued existence of some of these associations.
+The Department has a longstanding partnership with The Nature Conservancy and the Adirondack Mountain Club which places stewards on a number of these alpine summits to educate hikers, interpret the alpine ecology, and monitor plant populations.
+This partnership has significantly improved conditions on a number of the high peaks.

-The range trail, which traverses a series of mountain summits from Mount Marcy to Keene Valley, has long been considered the most rugged and the most scenic trail in the state.
+The Range Trail, which traverses a series of mountain summits from Keene Vally to Mount Marcy, has long been considered the most rugged and the most scenic trail in the State.
 This trail traverses eight of the mountain peaks in this area that exceed 4,000 feet in elevation.
-The western portions of the area receive substantially less public use than the Mount Marcy region and afford one of the greatest senses of remoteness obtainable in the Adirondacks.
+The Western Management Zone of the area receives substantially less public use than the Eastern Management Zone (Mount Marcy region) and affords one of the greatest senses of remoteness obtainable in the Adirondacks.